Blogs

 Oops!
 Something went wrong while submitting the form.

-Permitting has evolved dramatically over the centuries, from the earliest building codes in ancient Babylon to today’s multi-layered, time-consuming approval processes.
-While many industries have seen dramatic productivity improvements, construction has famously not been one of them.
 Although construction productivity has declined by about 6%, that’s practically a rounding error compared to permitting, which has gotten 400% slower in the same time span.

 4

-In this article, we’ll explore the history of permitting, why it has become such a bottleneck, and most importantly, how we can start to reverse that trend with modern tools and technology.
+Let's explore the history of permitting, why it has become such a bottleneck, and most importantly, how we can start to reverse that trend with modern tools and technology.

-The concept of government-controlled permitting as we know it today didn’t emerge until the late 19th century, as industrialized cities faced new safety hazards.
+Industrialized cities faced new safety hazards.
 With the rise of gas and electricity, the risk of fire became severe.
 In 1871 there were more than 25 major fires across the country.
-Roughly a third of the City of Chicago burned to the ground.
-Citizens and politicians called for action, leading to the formation of city building departments—often under the Fire Department itself.
-The impact on project timelines was negligible.
-In the early 1900s, a project might take only days to receive approval.
+Roughly a third of Chicago burned to the ground.

 Over time, the simplicity of those early systems gave way to growing complexity.
 By the mid-20th century, urban planning, zoning, and environmental regulations were added to the mix.
 As each new problem arose, new rules and regulations were created without removing old ones, leading to today’s long, cumbersome permitting process.

-The problem of addition: Why permitting keeps slowing down
+Why permitting keeps slowing down

-This insight helps explain why permitting has become so complex over time.
-Every new crisis—whether related to safety, environmental concerns, or urban planning—has led to the introduction of new requirements.
-However, few of these requirements have been streamlined or simplified, leading to an ever-growing pile of paperwork and bureaucracy.
+Every new crisis, whether related to safety, environmental concerns, or urban planning, has led to the introduction of new requirements.
+These requirements are rarely streamlined or simplified, leading to an ever-growing pile of paperwork and bureaucracy.

 This problem is compounded by the sheer number of local jurisdictions, each with its own unique processes and regulations.
 While construction projects have become more standardized, permitting remains highly localized, forcing developers to adapt to different rules for every project.